binarystash/pdf-watermarker/README.md

 Using this plugin, you can:

-* Use jpg and png ( with alpha channels ) files as watermarks at a setting of 96 DPI
+* Use jpg and png ( with alpha channels ) files with a 96 DPI resolution
 * Easily position the watermark on the pages of the PDF file

 ## Installation